Supraboy981322/d/README.md

 >[!WARNING]
 >This was made specifically for my usecase.
 I am only open-sourcing this in case it benefits anyone else

-Short story long: This is a simple HTTP server and client written in Go that only excepts `POST` requests.
-It then takes the body of the post request and appends it to the end of a markdown file with a path matching the current date (ex: `2025/10/21.md` for the 21st of October in 2025).
 This is purely made to serve my usecase.

+### How it works
+Short story long:
+- This is a simple HTTP server and client written in Go that only excepts `POST` requests.
+- It then takes the body of the post request and appends it to the end of a markdown file
+- Then it writes the markdown file to a path with the current date (eg: `2025/10/21.md` for the 21st of October in 2025).

+Short story shorter:
+- Recieve POST request
+- Write the body of request to a file

 ---